 Flower Moon – May

 During the Flower Moon, all of the plants are in bloom, baby animals are being born, and spring is in full swing!
 It brings themes of abundance, romance, and fertility as we fall in love and bring our creative ideas to life.
 To take advantage of this energy, focus on personal growth and moving beyond the “thinking phase” by allowing your desires to manifest in the real world.
 This is a perfect time to implement new and exciting changes into your life.
 Just as the flowers bloom, so should your new plans and ideas.
+But what changes should you implement?
+Find out with this reading.

 Strawberry Moon – June